What is Child Rearing?

 - The passing down of cultural traditions

-Studying these differences in parenting styles throughout the US and the world give students a better understanding of cultures and families and how cultural differences affect child rearing in different parts of the world.
+Studying these differences in parenting styles throughout the US and the world gives students a better understanding of cultures and families and how cultural differences affect child rearing around the globe.